isabella232/experience-manager-guides-learn.en/help/tutorials/oxygen-connector/use-aem-connector.md

 ### Check-out files {#id195HC020TS4}

-When you checkout a file, it is stored locally on your system and locked for editing in the AEM repository.
-Perform the following steps to check-out a file:
+When you check out a file, it is stored locally on your system and locked for editing in the AEM repository.
+Perform the following steps to checkout a file:

+1. You can check out your files in one of the following ways:
-1. Right-click a file in the AEM Guides panel.
+    - Right-click a file in the AEM Guides panel.
+    - Right-click the map tab in the DITA Maps Manager panel.
+    - Right-click a file in the DITA Maps Manager panel.
+    - Right-click the file tab when you open a map or topic in the Editor.

 1. Select one of the following options:
    -  **Check-out:** Checks out a file from AEM repository and makes it available for editing.
    -  **Check-out with dependents**: Checks out a file with its direct references.
 You can make changes in parent and child pages using this option.
 Oxygen Plugin for AEM Guides supports checking out one level of dependents.
 For example, Map A references Topic A and Topic A references Topic B. Checking out Map A will checkout Topic A regardless of its level in the TOC hierarchy.
 However, it will not check out Topic B because it is not directly linked from Map A.